Impacts of air pollution on ecosystems

 Monthly gas phase ammonia concentrations in air at 85 sites, operational since 1996.
 Particulate phase ammonium at a subset of sites since 1999.

 Monthly gas phase SO2, HNO3, HCl; major particulate phase inorganic anions and cations at 30 sites, operational since 1999.

 Measures NO2 every Four-weeks at 24 sites, operational since 1994.

 The European Monitoring and Evaluation Programme (EMEP) is an international cooperative programme operating under the UNECE Convention on Long-Range Transboundary Air Pollution.

 - the formation of ground level ozone

 - persistent organic pollutants (POPs)

 - particulate matter

-The UK has two EMEP ‘supersites’, one in the north of the UK at Auchencorth Moss in Scotland, and one in the south at Harwell in Oxfordshire.
+The UK has two EMEP ‘supersites’, one in the north of the UK at Auchencorth Moss in Scotland, and one in the south at Chilbolton in Hampshire.

 These monitor changes in background levels of a very wide range of air pollutants and are used for occasional intensive campaigns coordinated across Europe.
 Air pollution measurements from other rural sites are also reported to EMEP.